Business Insider is looking to hire a paid news intern in San Francisco

 BI interns spend their time doing meaningful work: researching, writing, producing, and promoting features and stories — even breaking news if the timing’s right.

-APPLY HERE with a résumé and cover letter if this sounds like your dream internship, and specify why you’re interested in working at BI.
+APPLY HERE with a résumé and cover letter if this sounds like your dream internship, and specify why you’re interested in working on tech.

 NOW WATCH: People doing backflips on a two-inch wide strap is a real sport called slacklining